eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_files.rst

    typically to a tape library.
 However, such libraries typically want to have files in a particular size in order to operate with optimal performance.

-   \libpniio\ allows the content of a single file to be distributed over several files each having the same size.
+   \libpninexus\ allows the content of a single file to be distributed over several files each having the same size.
 Such a set of files can be created using the
    \cpp{create\_files} static member function as shown below
    \begin{cppcode}